Get your free GDPR guide

 The GDPR sets out data security principles similar to those in the current directive, including: fairness, lawfulness and transparency; purpose limitation; data minimization; data quality; security, integrity and confidentiality.

-You must ensure that personal data is processed in a manner that ensures its security, including protection against unauthorized or unlawful processing, and against accidental loss, destruction or damage: “The organisation and any outsourced service provider shall implement appropriate technical and organisational measures, to ensure a level of security appropriate to the risk”.
+You must ensure that personal data is processed in a manner that ensures its security, including protection against unauthorized or unlawful processing, and against accidental loss, destruction or damage: “The organization and any outsourced service provider shall implement appropriate technical and organizational measures, to ensure a level of security appropriate to the risk”.

 The regulation suggests a number of security measures which can be used to achieve data protection, including: pseudonymization and encryption of personal data; the ability to ensure the ongoing confidentiality, integrity, availability and resilience of systems and services processing personal data; the ability to restore the availability of and access to personal data in a timely manner in the event of a physical or technical incident; and a process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring personal data processing security.